LogtalkDotOrg/logtalk3/manuals/sources/userman/expansion.rst

    The ``user`` object declares ``term_expansion/2`` and ``goal_expansion/2`` as multifile and dynamic predicates.
-This helps in avoiding predicate existence errors when compiling source files with the ``hook`` flag set to ``user`` as these predicates are only natively declared in some of the supported backend Prolog compilers.
+This helps in avoiding predicate existence errors when compiling source files with the ``hook`` flag set to ``user`` as these predicates are only natively declared by some of the supported backend Prolog compilers.

 Debugging expansions